 Add an Item with Variants

-Items that have variants include things like clothing or shoes where a single product is sold in different sizes, colors, etc. Variant items are easy to ring up and track in BackOffice.
+Items with variants include things like clothing or shoes where a single product is sold in different sizes, colors, etc. Learn how to create an item with variants in BackOffice and sell it at the register.

 Watch our Adding an Item with Variants video below: